 Applicants must audition (in person or submit a tape of a recent performance) with repertoire of at least senior recital level.
 A repertoire list must be submitted for evaluation at the time of the audition.
 Students with the major in vocal performance and those in the vocal performance emphasis in church music must also demonstrate knowledge of German, French, and Italian (knowledge of the IPA is necessary).

 Applicants for the major in composition, or the composition option in church music must submit a portfolio of recently completed compositions.
+All applicants should contact Dr. McAllister prior to submiting a portfolio.

 Music History and Literature, Church Music or Music Theory